Sky-High South Florida Rents Forcing Many To Make Extremely Difficult Decisions

 “You wanna see termites?
 Termites.
 Termites are eating these cabinets everywhere,” said Ray.

-But the most heartbreaking issue Ray said, involves one of his sons.READ MORE: Surveillance Tape Shows 76-Year-Old Man, Who Was Randomly Attacked, Being Struck By Hit-And-Run Vehicle
+But the most heartbreaking issue Ray said, involves one of his sons.READ MORE: Jamaican Police Officer Accused Of Smuggling Cocaine; Officials: 90 Pellets Found Inside Body

 “I have a handicapped son in a wheelchair but he can’t get in here correctly when his legs are here.
 If he’s sitting in his chair, he can’t get into the bathroom.
 I’ve been here for a year and they haven’t fixed one thing in this house,” added Ray.